 Belvedere Palace – tickets, prices, discounts, hours, must see

-Belvedere Palace is one of Austria’s most stunning baroque buildings, and it consists of Upper Belvedere, Lower Belvedere, Orangery, and the Palace Stables.
+Belvedere Palace is one of Austria’s most stunning baroque buildings, and it consists of the Upper Belvedere, Lower Belvedere, Orangery, and the Palace Stables.

 This article covers everything you must know before buying Belvedere Palace tickets.